 Make “Music wants to be free” your motto.
 Or, watch musicians and movie producers bypass you and start self-publishing as you become irrelevant.
 Worse, watch pirates destroy your industry.

-5 thoughts on “Music Wants To Be Free
+5 responses to “Music Wants To Be Free”

 Another instance of marketing (or at least social media marketing) not complemented by other aspects of business!
 What’s their message?
 Please buy are stuff even though we make it very difficult for you to buy it! 🙂